-This proxy statement contains information about the special meeting of stockholders of Cartesian Therapeutics, Inc. (the "Special Meeting"), which will be held on March 27, 2024 at 9:00 a.m., Eastern Time by virtual meeting online at www.virtualshareholdermeeting.com/RNAC2024SM for the following purposes.
+This proxy statement contains information about the special meeting of stockholders of Cartesian Therapeutics, Inc. (the "Special Meeting"), which will be held on , 2024 at , Eastern Time by virtual meeting online at www.virtualshareholdermeeting.com/RNAC2024SM for the following purposes.
 The board of directors of Cartesian Therapeutics, Inc. (the "Board of Directors") is using this proxy statement to solicit proxies for use at the Special Meeting.
 In this proxy statement, the terms "Cartesian," "the Company," "we," "us," and "our" refer to Cartesian Therapeutics, Inc. (the "Company").
 The mailing address of our principal executive offices is Cartesian Therapeutics, Inc., 704 Quince Orchard Road, Gaithersburg, MD 20878.